Can You Get Your Gun Rights Back After A Domestic Violence Conviction in California?

 Your gun rights could be on the line if you have been charged with a domestic violence offense.

 Start working on your defense strategy so you can clear your name and protect your firearm rights when you contact an experienced California criminal defense lawyer at Morris Law, A Criminal Defense Firm for help.
-Schedule your confidential consultation as soon as today by calling our office or completing our secured contact form.
+Schedule your confidential consultation with an Oakland criminal defense attorney as soon as today by calling our law office or completing our secured contact form.